Isaac-Cortez/my-portfolio-project/README.md

 # my-website-project
-this is my art and web design portfolio
+this is my web design portfolio